 Once the 100th day came to a full completion, how long did it take for you to jerk off again?
 Did you do anything special to prepare for the big event?

 Now what are your masturbation plans?
-Back to old school Rory or are you switching things up?
+Back to old-school you, or are you switching things up?

 It was a beautiful last couple of days before hand.
 Everyone online was shouting support out and not coming with me in celebration of the end of the journey.
 But I'm not going to just go crazy on myself.
 I'm treating it like a juice fast.
 I'm going to try and keep myself from myself and maintain the habits I've built up over the last 100 days.
 So if stress or anxiety hits, I don't just jump under the covers or text someone to hang out.
 I'd like to greet those moments with something a bit healthier.
 My apartment has never been cleaner, and my body has been getting a bunch of use outside of my cock for the last 100 days, and my hope is that continues.

 So would you do this again, or what?